tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

    ReplayGain cannot be applied mid-playback.
    One must :meth:`stop` and :meth:`play` a file for it to take effect.

+.. method:: Player.set_output(output)

+   Changes where the audio will be played to the given output where output is a string matching an :class:`AudioOutput` class' ``NAME`` attribute.
+   If the given output is not found, it will not be changed.
+   Any currently playing audio is stopped and must be resumed from the beginning on the given output device.

 .. method:: Player.pause()

    Pauses playback of the current file.